camwalford/CasinoProject/README.md

 - List of employee's discipline/performance actions
 - Number of sick days an employee has available
 - Number of vacation days an employee has available
-- Employee Stats\n
+- Employee Stats
-    Num of Females\n
+    - Num of Females
-    Num of Males\n
+    - Num of Males
-    Average Age of Employees\n
+    - Average Age of Employees
-    Num of Employees Over 50\n
+    - Num of Employees Over 50
-    Num of Employees Under 30
+    - Num of Employees Under 30
 - List of Employees that have mandatory certification expiring in next 6 weeks
 - List of Employees that need updated in-house training
 - List of employees who have expired training